wzhings/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "Ph.D. in Computer Science"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "Missouri University of Science and Technology", url = "https://www.mst.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "My research interests include computer vision, image computation, and deep learning."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
+  "Computer Vision",
-  "Computational Linguistics",
+  "Computational Photography",
-  "Information Retrieval"
+  "Multimedia Representation"
 ]

 # Organizational groups that you belong to (for People widget)